What is Z-fighting?

-Using VR to explore some of your files, you might have experienced some flickering as shown in the image on the left below.
-This is called z-fighting and it occurs in 3D rendering environments when two or more geometries share the same space.
+If you find that parts of your model are flashing in VR, this is likely due to coplanar geometry fighting to be rendered in Virtual Reality.
+Using VR to explore some of your files, you might have experienced some flickering as shown in the gif below.
+This is called Z-fighting and it occurs in 3D rendering environments when two or more geometries share the same space.
 The engine struggles to render one over the other since they have coplanar faces.

-There is a portion of our file conversion process that is dedicated to detecting flush faces from Revit, SketchUp or Rhino and adjusting them slightly to ensure that no geometry will cause rendering errors.
+There is a portion of our file conversion process, located in the default settings menu*, that is dedicated to detecting flush faces from Revit, SketchUp or Rhino and adjusting them slightly to ensure that no geometry will cause rendering errors.
 As a result, your geometry will appear clearly in VR.

 *Please note, changing this setting in the default settings menu will apply to any new files imported and processed, but does not apply retroactively to any previously processed files.